-6. Make adjustments until the gas flow is heard, as previously mentioned, but ensure a backup wrench is used on the banjo tube every time the end cap is tightened.
+6. Make adjustments until the gas flow is heard, as previously mentioned, but ensure a backup wrench is used on the banjo tube every time the end cap is removed and re-tightened.

 1.4 Removing the Surface Supplied Pod from the Mask